Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Vorticity Increments

-The conditional velocity field $V_r(r,\Omega)$ has to be an even function of $\Omega$, furthermore its average has to vanish:
+The conditional longitudinal velocity increment $V_r(\Omega,r)$ has to be an even function of $\Omega$, furthermore its average has to vanish:

-We have determined the conditional velocity field $V_r(\Omega,r)$ as well as the conditional field $\mu(\Omega,r)$ from DNS.
-For not too small values of $r$ it is possible to perform the following quadratic fit in $\Omega^2$, see fig. (\ref{grfig}):
+We have determined the conditional velocity increment $V_r(\Omega,r)$ as well as the conditionally averaged terms $\mu(\Omega,r)$ of the right-hand side of Eq.~\eqref{pdfequation} from DNS (see Figures~\ref{some_fits_draft} and~\ref{mue}).
+It turns out that for not too small values of $r$ it is possible to approximate the function using the following quadratic ansatz in $\Omega^2$,

-This fit is consistent with the conditions (\ref{cond}) and can be viewed as a Taylor expansion in $\Omega$.
-The quantity $\mu(\Omega,r)$ can be represented by a linear fit in $\Omega$.

-It turns out that the function $g(r)$ is an oscillating function of r (see fig. (\ref{grfig})) which can be well approximated in the inertial range by
+which is consistent with the conditions~\eqref{cond} and can be viewed as a Taylor expansion in $\Omega$.
+From Figure~\ref{grfig} it becomes clear that the function $g(r)$ is an oscillating function of $r$ which in the inertial range can be well approximated by